 Chinese Brush Painting Lessons: How to paint bamboo

 First, we learned how to hold the brush properly, how to load it with paint, and then how to paint bamboo.
 Very slowly, I built up confidence in how to use the Chinese painting brushes and was beyond thrilled that I’d produced something resembling bamboo stalks!

-The pace of the lesson was perfect – unhurried and with plenty of opportunity to practice (over and over again).
+The pace of the lesson was perfect – unhurried and with plenty of opportunities to practice (over and over again).

 You may also like: 33 Things to Know Before You Visit China

 Chinese Brush Painting Lessons: How to paint leaves